Fabienne Meyer

-Fabienne Meyer (born 28 November 1981) is a Swiss former bobsledder who has been competing since 2005.
+Fabienne Meyer (born 28 November 1981) is a Swiss former bobsledder who competed from 2005 to 2014.

 She scored her first World Cup win in a two-woman event at Königssee, Germany, in January 2014.
 The race also doubled as the women's Bobsleigh European Championship, earning Meyer a gold medal alongside brakewoman Tanja Mayer.
 Meyer had previously won a bronze medal at the European Championship in 2012.

 Meyer won the World Junior Championships in Bobsleigh in February 2008.

 Meyer's best finish at the FIBT World Championships was 6th in the two-woman event at Lake Placid, New York, in 2012.

 She competed with Hanne Schenk in the two-woman event at the 2010 Winter Olympics in Vancouver where they finished in tenth place.
 She also participated in the 2014 Winter Olympics.

 Meyer retired from competition after the 2013-14 season.